Global Hyperbolicity through the Eyes of the Null Distance: Introduction

 \begin{defn} Let $(M,g)$ be a spacetime with time function $\tau$.
 A \emph{piecewise causal path} $\beta \colon [a,b]\to M$ is given by a partition $a =s_0 < s_1 < \ldots s_{k-1} < s_k = b$ on which each restriction $\beta|_{[s_{i-1},s_i]}$ is either a future- or past-directed causal curve.
 The \emph{null length} of $\beta$ is given by

 The \emph{null distance} between two points $p,q \in M$ is

 \end{defn}

-For locally anti-Lipschitz time functions we obtain a conformally invariant length-metric space $(M,\nulld_\tau)$ that induces the manifold topology (see \cite[Thm.\ 4.6]{SoVe} and \cite[Thm.\ 1.1]{AlBu}).
-Throughout most of this manuscript we will assume even more, namely that $\tau$ is a temporal function.
+Clearly, $\nulld_\tau$ is symmetric and satisfies the triangle inequality, but positive definiteness does not hold for all $\tau$.
+For locally anti-Lipschitz time functions one indeed obtains a conformally invariant length-metric space $(M,\nulld_\tau)$ that induces the manifold topology (see \cite{SoVe}*{Thm.\ 4.6} and \cite{AlBu}*{Thm.\ 1.1}).
+Note that the relevance of an anti-Lipschitz condition was recognized already earlier and is important for time functions also in other contexts \cites{AGH,CGM}.
+Throughout most of this manuscript we will assume slightly more, namely that $\tau$ is a (weak) temporal function.